manuelnajera/manuelnajera.github.io/README.md

 Please note that this theme is under the MIT license, and I have made site-specific customizations.

-## 🤝 Contributing

-Got ideas or spotted something that could be improved?
-Feel free to open an issue or send a pull request.
-Contributions are always welcome! 🙌

 ## License

 ### Code

-This site uses parts of a theme by Mr. Green’s Workshop, licensed under the MIT License.
+This site uses parts of the theme created by Mr. Green’s Workshop, licensed under the MIT License.
-All site-specific code and customizations are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+All custom code specific to this site, including modifications and new features such as 3D visualizations with Three.js, is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-As it says in the [MIT license](https://github.com/manuelnajera/manuelnajera.github.io/blob/main/LICENSE.txt), you can use this theme anywhere as long as you include the license and copyright notice.
+As stated in the [MIT license](https://github.com/manuelnajera/manuelnajera.github.io/blob/main/LICENSE.txt), you may use this theme anywhere, as long as you include the license and the copyright notice.

+This site also uses third-party libraries that are subject to their own licenses:

+- **Three.js** is distributed under the [MIT License](https://github.com/mrdoob/three.js/blob/dev/LICENSE).
+- Other libraries used are listed in the section [Other Licenses](#other-licenses).

 `Copyright (c) 2022 Mr. Green's Workshop https://www.MrGreensWorkshop.com`
+`Copyright (c) 2024 Manuel Nájera https://manuelnajera.github.io`

 ### Content